 The accompanying interim consolidated balance sheet as of June 30, 2013, and the consolidated statements of operations, comprehensive loss, and cash flows for the six months ended June 30, 2013 and 2012 and the consolidated statement of stockholders' equity for the three months ended June 30, 2013 and the related footnote disclosures are unaudited.
 These unaudited interim consolidated financial statements have been prepared in accordance with GAAP.
-In management's opinion, the unaudited interim consolidated financial statements have been prepared in accordance with GAAP.
-In management's opinion, the unaudited interim consolidated financial statements have been prepared in accordance with GAAP.
-In management's opinion, the unaudited only normal recurring adjustments, necessary for the fair presentation of the Company's statement of financial position as of June 30, 2013 and the Company's consolidated results of operations and cash flows for the six months ended June 30, 2013 and 2012.
+In management's opinion, the unaudited interim consolidated financial statements have been prepared on the same basis as the audited financial statements and include all adjustments, which include only normal recurring adjustments, necessary for the fair presentation of the Company's statement of financial position as of June 30, 2013 and the Company's consolidated results of operations and cash flows for the six months ended June 30, 2013 and 2012.
 The results for the three months ended June 30, 2013 are not necessarily indicative of the results expected for the full fiscal year.